uchicago-mscapp-projects/snow-lm/README.md

 Jennifer Yeaton: jkyeaton

 ### Description
-- Why this problem matters.
-What did we do about it?
--  Major insights.
-- How can this be helpful?

-42.63 % of natural disasters in the United States over the last have taken place over the last 12 years.
+**42.63 %** of natural disasters in the United States over the last have taken place over the last 12 years.
 It is evident that climate change and global warming are causing extreme weather disasters to occur with more frequency.
 The increase in natural disaster declarations over the past several decades has led to the federal government spending more money on disaster relief.
 Due to the increase in frequency and cost of such disasters,  a Congressional Research Service [paper](https://sgp.fas.org/crs/homesec/R45484.pdf) from January 2022 suggests that Congress may consider limiting federal disaster relief spending.

 Disasters impact different geographic regions, affecting specific states and communities disproportionately.
 Through this dashboard, we hope to shed light on the increase in disaster frequency and cost nationwide.
 We highlight the specific situation in each state, where its political stance is on climate, and showcase the current socio-economic breakup of major counties that have been affected by disasters, to highlight the communities that are the most vulnerable to such events and need long-term policy actions to tackle disasters.